persinammon/concurrent-traffic-simulation/README.md

 I was very interested in the fact that, because threads do not have a copy constructor, a vector of threads needs to be populated by the move constructor and therefore by using `emplace_back`; also, when multiple threads are running, interleaved work can present a bug such as interrupted print statements in `cout`- `cout` is a shared resource that can be accessed in the middle of executing another method (??).

 Notable code changes made in the project:
 - The basic structure of the project was already implemented- vehicles heading to destinations, communicating with an open intersection, and passing through one at a time worked.
-What was implemented was the ability for a traffic light to have a red light, and therefore coordinate the passage of cars from different directions effectively.
-Instead of a first in-first out order to which car passes, red and green lights govern the flow of traffic.
+What was implemented was the ability for a traffic light to have a red light, and therefore pause the flow of cars.
+In addition to FIFO of cars being let through, the lights cycle between red and green.
+- Flesh out a generic message queue with implementation split across `TrafficLight.h` and `TrafficLight.cpp`.
+Add some connecting code in `Intersection`, with a notable lines being `L87` to `L91`.
 - This wasn't in the project spec at all, but I wanted to pass in a parameter to the driver that would allow CLI toggling between the two cities Paris and NYC.
 The data and functions are already pre-written within the driver, all that has to be changed are which method is called in the `main` function.
+This is still unimplemented.

 <img src="data/traffic_simulation.gif"/>